-Except as hereafter provided, the Board may require as a condition of issuance of any shares of Stock pursuant to this Plan that the holder of an Option granted hereunder shall, upon any exercise thereof, execute and deliver to the Company a written statement, in form satisfactory to the Company, in which such holder represents and warrants that such holder is purchasing or acquiring the shares of Stock acquired thereunder for such holder's own account, for investment only and not with a view to the resale or distribution thereof, and agrees that any subsequent resale or distribution of any of such shares of Stock shall be made only pursuant to either (a) a registration statement on an appropriate form under the Securities Act of 1933, as amended (the "Securities Act"), which registration statement has become effective and is current with regard to the shares of Stock being sold, or (b) a specific exemption from the registration requirements of the Securities Act, but in claiming such exemption the holder shall, prior to any offer of sale or sale of such shares of Stock, if required by the Company, obtain a prior favorable written opinion, in form and substance satisfactory to the Company, from counsel for or approved by the Company, as to the application of such exemption thereto.
+Except as hereafter provided, the Board may require as a condition of issuance of any shares of Stock pursuant to this Plan that the holder of an Option granted hereunder shall, upon any exercise thereof, execute and deliver to the Company a written statement, in form satisfactory to the Company, in which such holder represents and warrants that such holder is purchasing or acquiring the shares of Stock acquired thereunder for such holder's own account, for investment only and not with a view to the resale or distribution thereof, and agrees that any subsequent resale or distribution of any of such shares of Stock shall be made only pursuant to either (a) a registration statement on an appropriate form under the Securities Act of 1933, as amended (the "Securities Act"), which registration statement has become effective and is current with regard to the shares of Stock being sold, or (b) a specific exemption from the registration requirements of the Securities Act, but in claiming such exemption the holder shall, prior to any offer of sale or sale of such shares of Stock, if substance satisfactory to the Company, from counsel for or approved by the Company, as to the application of such exemption thereto.
 The foregoing restriction shall not apply to issuances by the Company so long as the shares of Stock being issued are registered under the Securities Act and a prospectus in respect thereof is current.